Ways to Cut Grocery Costs

 3. Be organized

-The organization of your pantry, fridge, and freezer plays a major role when trying to save.
-When everything is organized you are able to see what you have and keep better track of it so that it doesn’t expire and go bad.
-Good organization will help you cut down on food waste and will help you to use what you have, this means savings on unnecessary food purchases.
+The organization of your pantry, fridge, and freezer plays a major role in saving.
+When everything is organized, you can see what you have and keep better track of it so it doesn’t expire or go bad.
+Good organization will help you cut down on food waste and will help you to use what you have, which saves on unnecessary food purchases.

 4. Buy frozen fruits, vegetables, and sides